uberballo/React-Node-Mongo-Boilerplate/Readme.md

 This is a simple boilerplate for a Typescript + React frontend and Node backend project.
 Contains some example functionality.
 Backend with CRD, Docker-compose that supports development, working DB and fluent UI/UX.
  If you're new to React + Nodejs, feel free to copy what I did.
-Can't guarantee that everything is done in the best way, but it should at least give you some image.

 ## What do we have here?